Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Thesis.typ

 #quote[I enjoyed the game the second time I played.
 Doing that thing was so cool.]

 = Discussion

+Inspecting through all the pre-existing heuristics in academical literatures, we found that, surprisingly, Nielsen's work in 1994 @nielsen1994enhancing matches our result best.
+After furtherly analyzed our results under the direction of Nielsen's heuristics, we recognized three major aspects where _Fortnite: Battle Royale_'s designers could work on to improve plaer experience.

+== Visibility of System Status & Consistency

+The game's interface fails to deliver information to players clearly and consistently.
+Certain symbols or icons are confusing to players, making them uncertain what the data appearing on screen means.
+Sometimes, the information players are looking for couldn't be easily found with one spot.
+These would cause unnecessary difficulties for new players who are yet unfamiliar with this game.

+== Recognition Rather Than Recall & Help and Documentation

+It is adviced that an user interface should minimize the user's memory load by making elements, actions, and options visible; that is, to let users recognize, rather than recall.
+It is so obvious that the game heavily relies on letting users recall.
+There are little visual guidance or official documentation provided within the game.
+Players would often need to seek for external help such as video tutorials to learn vital mechanisms.
+It would certainly augment the friendliness towards new players of the game if the development team could add proper guidance elements.

+== Aesthetic and Minimalist Design

+Interestingly, the results include mixed opinions regarding the game's information density.
+While some players feel overwhelmed by the amount of information presented, others appreciate the complexity.
+This divergence shows that there is a balance between the simplicity of the game interface and its richness.
+The game designers should take more care on thinking what's really needed for the game, and what could be hidden under the sublevels of the graphical interface.
+It is also possible to implement an adaptive UI system that could be customized based on players' preferences or level.

 = Limitations and Future Work